niksynov/make-observer-command/README.md

 NickSynev\MakeObserverCommand\MakeObserverCommandServiceProvider::class,
 ```
 ## Usage
 To add observer class you need to enter class name.
-Additionally you could specify related model's namespace and methods.
+Additionally you can specify related model's namespace and methods.
 It will create Observers folder (if you dont have one) in your app directory and put class there.
 Also supports **subfolder structure** (for example User/UserObserver).
 ```bash
 $ php artisan make:observer UserObserver --model='App\Models\User' --methods=created,updated
 ```